mbeps/oauth-nextjs-springboot-backend/README.md

 GET /api/auth/providers
 ```

-Returns a JSON array of available OAuth providers with their keys and display names:
+Returns a JSON array of available OAuth providers with their keys and display names.
+If local auth is enabled, it includes a "local" provider entry:
 ```json
 [
   {